 If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Gas central heating If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating system installed?
-Don't know (ii) Do you have a maintenance contract for the central heating system? []YES [x]NO If you have answered yes, please give details of the company with which you have a maintenance contract (iii) When was your maintenance agreement last renewed?
+Gas If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating system installed?
+Don't know (ii) Do you have a maintenance contract for the central heating system? [x]YES []NO If you have answered yes, please give details of the company with which you have a maintenance contract WRB Gas installed the system and we maintained service contract with them. (iii) When was your maintenance agreement last renewed?
 (Please provide the month and year).
-8. Energy Performance Certificate 8.
+Renews annually with direct debit 8.
 Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? [x]YES []NO 9.
-Does your property have an Energy Performance Certificate which is [x]YES []NO Does your property have an Energy Performance Certificate which is less than 10 years old? [x]YES []NO 9.
-Does your property have an Energy Performance Certificate which is less than 10 years old?
-Issues that may have affected your property Has there been any storm, flood, fire or other structural damage to your 9.
-Does your property have an Energy Performance Certificate which is less than 10 years old?
-Issues that may have affected your property Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-If you have answered yes, is the damage the subject of any outstanding insurance claim? []YES [x]NO 9.
-Does your property have an Energy Performance Certificate which is less than 10 years old?
-Issues that may have affected your property Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-If you have answered yes, is the damage the subject of any []YES [x]NO 9.
-Does your property have an Energy Performance Certificate which is less than 10 years old?
-Issues that may have affected your property Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-If you have answered yes, is the damage the subject of any outstanding insurance claim? []YES [x]NO []YES []NO []YES [x]NO 9.
-Does your property have an Energy Performance Certificate which is less than 10 years old?
-Issues that may have affected your property Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Are you aware of the existence of asbestos in your property? []YES [x]NO []YES []NO []YES [x]NO
+Issues that may have affected your property а Has there been any storm, flood, fire or other structural damage to your property while you have owned it? []YES [x]NO If you have answered yes, is the damage the subject of any outstanding insurance claim? []YES[]NO b Are year engineered the excistence of exhapter in years were entitled []YES [x]NO Are you aware of the existence of asbestos in your property? []Don't know If you have answered yes, please give details: 10.
+Services